 Purges: How Dictators Fight to Survive (book manuscript)

-“The Effects of Scapegoating Purges on Autocratic Popular Approval: Evidence from Turkey”
+“The Effects of a Scapegoating Purge on Autocratic Popular Approval: Evidence from Turkey”

 “The Effects of Blame Shifting Strategies Following Large-scale Disasters: Evidence from Turkey” (with Jonas Willibald Schmid and Fulya Apaydin)